This information describes some things you can do to help you cope with the loss of your child.

 The Compassionate Friends (TCF)

-National nonprofit organization that works to support parents, siblings, grandparents, and other family members grieving the loss of a child.
-Offers an online support community and educational workshops.
+TCF is a national nonprofit organization that works to support parents, siblings, grandparents, and other family members grieving the loss of a child.
+They offer an online support community and educational workshops.

 Alive Alone is a national network of parents who have lost an only child or all of their children.
 They provide newsletters, education, and resources to promote healing.

 GriefNet provides online support groups for different types of loss, including the loss of a child.

 Camp Erin is for children who have experienced the death of a loved one.